dotnet/AspNetCore.Docs/aspnetcore/security/authorization/iauthorizationpolicyprovider.md

 When using custom `IAuthorizationPolicyProvider` implementations, keep in mind that ASP.NET Core only uses one instance of `IAuthorizationPolicyProvider`.
 If a custom provider isn't able to provide authorization policies for all policy names, it should fall back to a backup provider.
 Policy names might include those that come from a default policy for `[Authorize]` attributes without a name.

-For example, if an application needed both custom age policies (as demonstrated previously) and more traditional role-based policy retrieval, it could use a custom authorization policy provider that attempts to parse policy names first and then calls into a different policy provider (like `DefaultAuthorizationPolicyProvider`) if the policy name doesn't contain an age.
+For example, consider an application needed both custom age policies and more traditional role-based policy retrieval.
+Such an app could use a custom authorization policy provider that:

+* Attempts to parse policy names.
+* Calls into a different policy provider (like `DefaultAuthorizationPolicyProvider`) if the policy name doesn't contain an age.

 ## Default policy